trombik/ansible-role-opensmtpd/README.md

 ## `opensmtpd_virtual_user`

 This dict variable defines a virtual user to create.
 Its keys are explained below.
-When defined, the user and its home directory are created.
+When non-empty dict, the user and its home directory are created.

 | Key | Description | Mandatory? |
 |-----|-------------|------------|